 That’s when you need to begin your search.
 Much like dating, you try to find a running partner or partners that fit your style and time of day and everything else to make your runs fun.
 Because that’s why you need to be here – running needs to be fun.
-Otherwise, you end up like Ryan Hall, who ran 100 mile weeks for over 15 years and can no longer run.
-He lost the fun part in all of the professional running.
-Most of us are not professional runners, so why put pressure on ourselves to make our running not be fun.
-So find a local park where people meet, join a club, find ways to connect on Facebook (there is a Bergen County Runners group near me in NJ), newsletters, twitter, Instagram, your company, etc. People are always looking for other runners to meet up with.
+Otherwise, you may end up like professional marathoner Ryan Hall, who ran 100 mile weeks for over 15 years and had to take an extended break from running.
+He lost the fun part in all of those professional years of running.
+Most of us are not professional runners, so why put pressure on ourselves to make our running not be any fun?
+Find a local park where people meet, join a club, find ways to connect on Facebook (there is a Bergen County Runners group near me in NJ, for instance), newsletters, twitter, Instagram, your company, etc. People are always looking for other runners to meet up with.

 I am willing to do what it takes to introduce people to each other running-wise: